Giodiro/ictus-dataset-analysis/README.md

  - [NN projection](nn_weights_experiments/Projected prediction experiment.ipynb) : implements KRR on top of the data projected on the neural-network centers.
  - [Miscellaneous models and analyses](FalkonPredict.ipynb)

+### Running the notebooks

+Needs access to:
+ 1. The dataset
+ 2. Other miscellaneous pieces of code, such as an implementation of falkon (necessary for running certain experiments).